-The Department has determined that there would be an effect on small business because small businesses will be legally required to comply with the regulation and may incur a financial penalty from the enforcement of the regulation.
-Depending on the type and frequency of information breach, a penalty would vary from no cost to a potentially substantial cost.
+Small businesses will be legally required to comply with the regulation and may incur a financial penalty from the enforcement of the regulation.
+Depending on the type and frequency of the information breach, a penalty would vary from no cost to a potentially substantial cost.
 However, the proposed regulation has a mechanism to adjust costs for facilities for which penalties are a burden.